xenondevs/Docs/docs/nova/addon/advancements.md

 # Advancements

-Advancements can be created with the top level dsl builder function `advancement`.
+Advancements can be created with the top level function `advancement`.
 After creating all advancements, you can register them using `AdvancementManager#registerAdvancements`

 !!! important

-    Before continuing, make sure to be familiar with [Minecraft's advancement format](https://minecraft.fandom.com/wiki/Advancement/JSON_format) which is used in datapacks, as Nova's way of registering advancements is basically just a kotlin dsl builder for that.
+    Before continuing, make sure to be familiar with [Minecraft's advancement format](https://minecraft.fandom.com/wiki/Advancement/JSON_format) which is used in datapacks, as Nova's way of registering advancements is basically just a kotlin DSL builder for that.

 ## Creating the root advancement